The Transit Line That Got Away: Learning From the 28X

 The City of Boston is currently gearing up two planning efforts to improve transportation, safety and public spaces on the two major streets where the 28 runs.
 One planning effort will focus on Blue Hill Avenue between Mattapan Square and Grove Hall in Dorchester, and another will analyze possible time-saving improvements for bus riders on Warren Street, where the 28 joins four other high-ridership routes on their way to Dudley Square Station.

-The city reports that, because of traffic congestion, the “average bus rider experiences 20 minutes of longer-than-necessary travel on Warren Street each day.”
-And because the vast majority of Warren Street’s bus riders self-identify as minorities, the current design of the street, which lacks bus lanes or other bus-prioritization features, forces people of color to waste tens of thousands of hours stuck in traffic every week.
+The city reports that, because of traffic congestion, the "average bus rider experiences 20 minutes of longer-than-necessary travel on Warren Street each day."
+The vast majority of Warren Street's bus riders self-identify as people of color, and the current design of the street, which lacks bus lanes or other bus-prioritization features, forces them to waste tens of thousands of hours stuck in traffic every week.